 Despite the significant breakthroughs in the automotive industry over the past decade, no technology exists that can prevent all accidents.
 If you were injured in a collision with a negligent driver, you may be entitled to compensation for medical expenses, lost income, and non-economic damages.

-At Laborde Earles Law Firm, our attorneys have the resources, knowledge, and courtroom experience to help you fight for the maximum compensation.
+At Laborde Earles Injury Lawyers, our attorneys have the resources, knowledge, and courtroom experience to help you fight for the maximum compensation.
 Call 800-522-6733 to schedule a free consultation with an auto accident attorney in Marksville.

 Read on to learn about a few safety features that you should look for in your next vehicle: